 - If loud sounds become distressing then an audiologist or hearing therapist can provide you with advice on compression hearing aids which may help to ease this symptom.

 - If you develop permanent noises in the ear (tinnitus) then various strategies may be advised.
 For example, an audiologist or hearing therapist may advise on sound therapy.
 This is often a CD or on an MP3 player which plays soothing and relaxing sounds, helping to distract you from the sound of tinnitus.

 - Some people have found coping strategies, relaxation training, counselling and other such techniques useful, particularly to combat tinnitus.
 See the separate leaflet called Tinnitus.

 - A physiotherapist may be involved if your balance becomes permanently affected (in severe cases).

 If you are prone to sudden attacks of dizziness with a spinning sensation (vertigo) with little or no warning then:

 - It is sensible always to carry some medication in case it is needed.

 - Avoid heights, ladders, etc. Do not go swimming alone.

 Make your home safe in case you fall whilst dizzy.
 In particular, if you have vertigo you are likely to go to bed until it eases.
 The trip to the bathroom may pass open stairs.
 It may be sensible to block the top of the stairs in case you fall.

 If you are a driver, you must stop driving if Ménière's disease is diagnosed and you must tell the Driver and Vehicle Licensing Agency (DVLA).
 This is because you may have sudden attacks of vertigo, or even drop attacks, with little warning.
 The DVLA will permit driving again if there is good control of symptoms.
-See the DVLA website for details (below).
+See the DVLA guide for details (the link is in Further reading below).